| Document Number: | WG14 N1269 |

 notify_all, or until after the time specified

-by the xtime object xt
+by the xtime object xt.

 When the calling thread becomes unblocked it locks the lock object lock

 before it returns.
-The function returns false
+The function returns false if it returned because the time

-had passed, otherwise it returns true
+xt had passed, otherwise it returns true.

-The second member function atomically unlocks lock
+The second member function atomically unlocks lock and blocks

-object is signaled by a call to
+until the condition object is signaled by a call to

-or to notify_all
+notify_one or to notify_all and the predicate

-returns true
+pred() returns true

 (that is, the function incorporates the loop that is needed to avoid